ShaktidharK1997/feedback_loop/reserve_kvm/custom-snippets/exp-label-studio.md

 ::: {.cell .markdown}

 We have talked about feedback loops.
-Lets try and setup a very basic one where the user gives feedback on the correct food class of the image.
+Let's start by exploring a basic feedback mechanism where users directly provide feedback on food classifications.

 :::